omnistrate/update-image-config/README.md

 ## Introduction

-This action allows you to leverage your existing Github action workflows to update your container image tags on the Omnistrate SaaS builder platform.
+This action allows you to leverage your existing GitHub action workflows to update your container image tags on the Omnistrate SaaS builder platform.
 Once the action completes, you can schedule your image updates on your fleet by following the [docs](https://docs.omnistrate.com/guides/patching/).